hibiken/asynq/tools/asynqmon/README.md

 ## Quick Start

-Asynqmon tool has a few commands to inspect the state of tasks and queues.
+The tool has a few commands to inspect the state of tasks and queues.

 Run `asynqmon help` to see all the available commands.